chihpindu/ACM_Q488_Triangle-Wave.coffee/README.md

 ACM_Q488_Triangle-Wave.coffee
 =============================
-ACM Question 488 solution by CoffeeScript.
+The ACM Q.488 solution by CoffeeScript.

+And for practice github